mesoform/enterprise-cloud-admin-tool/README.md

 1. You must have existing project on google cloud platform, that will used as monitoring namespace.
 This project must have service account attached, with `Monitoring Metric Writer` role assigned to this profile.
 So, just switch to your monitoring project, go to `IAM` menu, and add service account as a member with this role.
-Once created go to 'Monitoring' and if it doesn't already exisit, craete a monitoring space in Stackdriver.
+Once created go to 'Monitoring' and if it doesn't already exist, create a monitoring space in Stackdriver.

 1. You must create, export and save your GCP service account private key in `json` format.